 2.1 Model formulation

 Fig. 2.1 shows a single central injection and production well as a physical model for mathematical modeling.
 The physical model consists of two parts: the steam region (steam chamber) filled with hot steam and the oil region.
-Taking a certain cycle in the middle of a multi-cycle development of steam stimulation as a modeling object, then mathematical descriptions and solutions are conducted for the two operation stages (steam injection stage and production stage) within a single round, with the aim of obtaining the changes in parameters such as temperature and pressure across the entire reservoir range during each stage of steam stimulation development.
+Take a certain cycle in the middle of a multi-cycle development of CSS as a modeling target.
+Mathematical descriptions and solutions are conducted for the two operation stages (steam injection stage and production stage) within the single CSS cycle, with the aim of obtaining the changes in parameters such as temperature and pressure across the entire reservoir range during each stage.

 Model assumptions

-Cylinder horizontal formation with homogeneous properties, equal thickness and closed outer boundary.
+Cylinder horizontal formation with homogeneous properties.
+Equal thickness and closed outer boundary.

 Constant temperature inside of the steam chamber, which value is equal to the injecting temperature.